Childbirth: Signs and symptoms

 The most prominent sign of labour is strong repetitive uterine contractions.
 Pain in contractions has been described as feeling similar to very strong menstrual cramps.
 Crowning, when the baby's head becomes visible, may be experienced as an intense stretching and burning.

-Back labour is a complication that occurs during childbirth when the feet or the bottom of the baby is visible first (bottom-first presentation), instead of the being born head down (head-first presentation).
+Back labour is a complication that occurs during childbirth when the feet or the bottom of the baby is visible first (bottom-first presentation), instead of being born head down (head-first presentation).
 This leads to more intense contractions, and causes pain in the lower back that persists between contractions as the back of the fetus' head exerts pressure on the mother's sacrum.

 Another prominent sign of labour is the rupture of membranes, commonly known as "water breaking".
 During pregnancy, a baby is surrounded and cushioned by a fluid-filled sac (the amniotic sac).
-Usually the sac ruptures at the beginning of or during labour.
+Usually, the sac ruptures at the beginning of or during labour.
 It may cause a gush of fluid or leak in an intermittent or constant flow of small amounts from a woman's vagina.
 The fluid is clear or pale yellow.
-If the amniotic sac has not yet broken during labour the health care provider may break it in a technique called an amniotomy.
+If the amniotic sac has not yet broken during labour, the health care provider may break it in a technique called an amniotomy.
 In an amniotomy a thin plastic hook is used to make a small opening in the sac, causing the water to break.
 If the sac breaks before labour starts, it's called a prelabour rupture of membranes.
 Contractions will typically start within 24 hours after the water breaks.
 If not, the care provider will generally begin labour induction within 24 to 48 hours.
 If the baby is preterm (less than 37 weeks of pregnancy), the healthcare provider may use a medication to delay delivery.

 Labour pain

 Labor pains have both visceral and somatic components.
 During the first and second stages of labour, uterine contractions cause stretching and opening of the cervix.
-This in turn triggers visceral pain in the inner cervix and lower segment of the spine.
+This, in turn, triggers visceral pain in the inner cervix and lower segment of the spine.
 Somatic pain is triggered at the end of the first and second stages of labour by pain receptors that supply the nerves on the vaginal surface of the cervix, resulting from stretching, distention, and tearing of the vagina, perineum, and pelvic floor.
 Compared to visceral pain, somatic pain is more resistant to opioid pain medication.
-Nitrous oxide may be used in hospitals and birthing centers for this reason.
+Nitrous oxide may be used in hospitals and birthing centres for this reason.

 Beyond physical pain, there are also well-documented biocultural and psychosocial aspects of labour pain and pain management.
-Pain is experienced distinctly by different cultures and there are various culturally-relevant interventions than can lessen labour pain, such as having extended female family members present during childbirth.
+Pain is experienced distinctly by different cultures, and various culturally-relevant interventions can lessen labour pain, such as having extended female family members present during childbirth.
 Labour might be less painful in subsequent births, and this has been associated with lessened fear.

 Pain management techniques during labour can include pain relief with medication (such as an epidural injection) or coping techniques (such as the Lamaze breathing).